Graduate Department of

 Human Learning and Cognition

 EXP 5642.
 Psychology of Language (3).
 Prerequisite: Instructor permission.
-This course focuses on the processes involved in language (e.g., speech recognition, comprehension, reading, and conversation).
+This course focuses on the processes involved i language (e.g., speech recognition, comprehension, reading, and conversation).
 The biological foundations of language and the relationship between language and thought also are discussed.

 EXP 6609r.
 Seminar in Higher Mental Processes (3).
 This course focuses on current scientific knowledge in areas of human intellectual functioning: perception, attention, memory, language, and reasoning.
-May be repeated to a maximum of twelve semester hours.
+May be repeated to a maximum of eighteen semester hours.

 EXP 6920r.
 Issues in Cognitive Science (1).
 (S/U grade only).
 Pre- or corequisites: EXP 5508; Cognitive psychology majors only.
 This course aims to familiarize graduate students with current issues in cognitive science and to prepare students to be able to present ongoing research at the level expected for presentations at national and international conferences.
 May be repeated to a maximum of ten semester hours.